ryan-berwald/Funkopedia/README.md

   </a>
 </p>

-> A web app built with React that fetches data from a MongoDB instance and display information regarding all pops in order of release date, from newest to oldest.
+> A web app built with React that fetches data from a MongoDB instance and displays information regarding all pops in order of release date, from newest to oldest.
 Once you select a pop, specific details are fetched from the Mongo instance regarding price and a graph is displayed.
 The data is compiled through open APIs from hobbydb.com and web scraping.

 ## Install